January 09, 2020

 Multiple gestations (i.e. twins or triplets) are associated with a host of serious health problems for both mothers and their babies.
 Mothers are at increased risk for preeclampsia (pregnancy-induced high blood pressure) and more often deliver before the pregnancy reaches full term.
 Preterm delivery often results in babies who are frail or have underdeveloped lungs.
-These problems are costly: in 2013, the total all-cause health care costs for delivery of a singleton was $21,458, compared to $104,831 for twins and $407,199 for higher-order multiples.iv For these reasons, many employers are exploring programs and benefits that promote evidence-based fertility treatments, which strive to achieve a single, healthy gestation.
+These problems are costly: in 2013, the total all-cause health care costs for delivery of a singleton was $21,458, compared to $104,831 for twins and $407,199 for higher-order multiples.2 For these reasons, many employers are exploring programs and benefits that promote evidence-based fertility treatments, which strive to achieve a single, healthy gestation.

 Reasons Employers Should Consider Offering Fertility Benefits

-- Meeting the demands of the changing workforce
+Meeting the demands of the changing workforce

-- Decreasing the rate of multiple births within their employee populations
+Decreasing the rate of multiple births within their employee populations

 Multiple gestations pose risks to the mother and her babies compared to a singleton delivery.
-The rise of multiple birth rates has often been associated with expanded use of fertility therapies, such as ovulation-inducing drugs and assisted reproductive therapies (ART), with an estimated 1.6% of 2013 births being the result of ART alone.ix Between 1980 and 2011, the rate of twin births rose 76 percent.x Triplet and higher-order multiple birthrates have declined in recent years, with the 2015 rate being the lowest in 21 years; changes in ART procedure that limit the number of embryos transferred have likely contributed to this decrease.
+The rise of multiple birth rates has often been associated with expanded use of fertility therapies, such as ovulation-inducing drugs and assisted reproductive therapies (ART), with an estimated 1.6% of 2013 births being the result of ART alone.7 Between 1980 and 2011, the rate of twin births rose 76 percent.8 Triplet and higher-order multiple birthrates have declined in recent years, with the 2015 rate being the lowest in 21 years; changes in ART procedure that limit the number of embryos transferred have likely contributed to this decrease.

 Many complications are associated with multiple births, which can result in an increased need for neonatal intensive care unit (NICU) treatment an added distress for the employee and his or her family

 - Low birthweight: More than half of twins and virtually all higher-order multiples are born at a low birthweight, as it is generally related to preterm delivery.9